 Figures.
 These should be numbered with arabic numerals.
 Each of the four manuscript copies should contain all of the figures.
 Only the original set need be of quality suitable for reproduction except in the case of half-tones, which require four sets of photographs or original drawings.
 These should be unmounted glossy photographs (or original India-ink drawings).
 Usually figures will be reduced to one column width (85 mm) and all numbers after such reduction should be at least 1.5 mm high.
 The figures must be ready, in all respects, for direct reproduction: no lettering or other art work will be done by the publisher.
-If symbols are not explained on the face of the figure, only standard characters, of which the printer has type, may be used $(\times, \bigcirc, \bullet, \Box, \blacksquare, \triangle, \blacktriangle, \bigcirc)$.
+If symbols are not explained on the face of the figure, only standard characters, of which the printer has type, may be used $(\times, \bigcirc, \bullet, \square, \blacksquare, \triangle, \bullet)$.
 The back of each photograph should bear its number, and the legend TOP at the appropriate edge.
 The list of legends for the figures should give captions and sufficient experimental detail, as required for tables.

-Galley proof.
-The cost of all changes on galley proof, other than printer's errors, will be charged to authors.
+Page proof.
+Authors will be billed for substantial changes in page proof.
 The Editors are very much interested in having accepted contributions appear in the earliest possible issue of the Journal, and therefore request that galley proof be returned within 24 hours after its receipt.
 In exceptional cases, a "Note added in proof" may be attached and will be published if the Editor approves.